michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 #### Byzantine Faults

-Fencing tokens can detect and block a node that is *inadvertntly* acting in error (e.g. because it hasn't yet found out its lease has expired).
+Fencing tokens can detect and block a node that is *inadvertently* acting in error (e.g. because it hasn't yet found out its lease has expired).

-We assume that nodes are unrealiable but honest: when a node responds, it is telling the "truth" to the best of its knowledge.
+We assume that nodes are unreliable but honest: when a node responds, it is telling the "truth" to the best of its knowledge.

 If there is a risk any nodes may "lie", such behavior is called a *Byzantine fault* and the problem of reaching consensus in this untrusting environment is known as the *Byzantine Generals Problem*.